pratyushtak/Restaurant_Bot-WebApp/README.md

 This bot is designed to understand natural language prompts such as:

-- "Please give restaurant near me"
+- "Restaurants near me"
 - "I want to order, please give restaurant name"
-- "I want to make a reservation for restaurant nearby"
+- "I want to make reservation"

 ---